 On the Editor tab of the Preferences you can set the options that affect basic editing tasks that are not file type specific.

 Highlighting the active line makes it easier to keep track of where you are in the file, particularly when switching between EditPad and other applications.
 The active line is the line the text cursor is on.
+You can turn on “also highlight lines wrapped from the active line” to highlight the entire paragraph that the active line is part of when word wrap is on.
+This option has no effect when word wrap is off.
 Just like the text cursor itself, the active line is only highlighted when the editor has keyboard focus.
-If you want it to be highlighted permanently, turn on "maintain highlight after losing keyboard focus" too.
+If you want it to be highlighted permanently, turn on “maintain highlight after losing keyboard focus” too.
 You can configure the color of the active line in the color palette for each file type.
-Click on "editor: highlight active line" in the list.
+Click on “editor: highlight active line” in the list.
 Click the Background Color button to change the highlight color.

 In EditPad, rotating the mouse wheel scrolls the active file 3 lines up or down.
 Holding down the Ctrl key while rotating the mouse wheel scrolls the active file one screen up or down.
 Essentially, holding down the Ctrl key speeds up scrolling with the mouse wheel.
 In many other applications, Ctrl+Wheel zooms in our out.
 As a plain text editor, EditPad Pro does not have the ability to zoom.
 But EditPad Pro can mimic zooming by increasing or decreasing the font size of the active file.
 Turn on “Control+Wheel changes the font size instead of scrolling one page” if you prefer to change the font rather than to scroll quickly when using Ctrl+Wheel.